Buying a motorhome, whether it’s new or used, is often a big commitment, and an equally big investment.

 - Budget – What’s your price range, do you have any room in your budget for repairs, upgrades or modifications you may want to make to the vehicle once you’ve bought it?
 Remember, there’s always the option of trying to haggle the price if you think a vehicle has potential.

 If you’re new to motorhome ownership, make sure to read our article on the pros and cons of owning a motorhome, to help you weigh up whether the roaming lifestyle is going to suit you.
-We’ve also rounded up some of the must-have motorhome gadgets to give you some inspiration for the added extras that can make your motorhome adventures a little more comfortable.
+We’ve also rounded up some of the must-have motorhome gadgets and accessories to give you some inspiration for the added extras that can make your motorhome adventures a little more comfortable.

 What to look out for when buying a used motorhome